kschuler/guide/guidelines/documentation.md

 ![research-folder-contents](/assets/research-folder-contents.png)

 ### Naming conventions

+Within each of these folders, there is a single file or sub-folder for each individual experiment.
+All files and folders begin with the experiment id, the collection that experiment belongs to, followed by a descriptive title in all lower-case with `-` as the separator: **EXPID-collection-descriptive-title**. and  Collections of experiments can be identified by the first name in the experiment title, and sub-collections can be identified by the experiment id number (EXPID).
 ### Location of currently running experiments
 ### Location of archived experiments
 ### Location of files shared with colleagues